 - Ciudad Neza, Mexico City, Mexico (1.2 million people)

 Locals have worked hard to form a sense of community and improve public services.
 The area is still in need of more employment, more transportation and more schools.

 - Dharavi, Mumbai, India (1 million people)

 Dharavi is often regarded as the largest slum in Asia and is well known as the filming location for Slumdog Millionaire.
 Most residents have gas for cooking and electricity.
 Despite the area’s many struggles, it has a booming small business sector.

 The 10 worst slums in the world face serious issues.
-One-fourth of those living in a city reside in a slum, this equates to more than 900 million people globally.
+One-fourth of those living in a city resides in a slum, which equates to more than 900 million people globally.
 With proper assistance, government reconstruction and international aid, many of the factors contributing to the creation of a slum can be extinguished.

 – Shannon Elder